Brent J. Kleinman, Esq.

 Megan D. Scott

-Megan began her career with the Kleinman Law Firm after compiling a distinguished record of leadership and achievement at the Sandra Day O’Connor College of Law, where she received her Juris Doctorate in 2012 and completed mediation training at the Lodestar Mediation Clinic – an integral component of the nationally recognized Lodestar Alternative Dispute Resolution Program.
+Megan began her career with the Kleinman Law Firm after compiling a distinguished record of leadership and academic achievement at the Sandra Day O’Connor College of Law, where she received her Juris Doctorate in 2012 and completed mediation training at the Lodestar Mediation Clinic – an integral component of the nationally recognized Lodestar Alternative Dispute Resolution Program.

 During her law school career, Megan was on the team that founded the Sports and Entertainment Law Journal in 2010.
 She served as President of Volunteer Legal Assistance for Artists, an organization that she continues to be involved with today as the Executive Director while it makes its transition from a student pro bono organization to a formal 501(c)(3).